HarrisonT1/Portfolio-Project-3/README.md

     <summary>Revealed tiles</summary>
     <img src="assets/readme-images/middle-of-game.png">
 </details>
+User stories covered: 9

 ### Finished Game
 When a user either reveals all safe tiles or hits a mine when revealing a tile, they are shown the enitre revealed grid.
 There is also a prompt to allow the user to return back to the main menu once they have finished the game.
+This is also where their score and time is revealed User stories covered: 7, 8, 2
 <details>
     <summary>Game win</summary>
     <img src="assets/readme-images/game_win.png">
 </details>

 <details>
     <summary>Game lose</summary>